Find Affordable College Courses

 Radford, VA

 Our 2023 rankings named Radford University the most popular school in Virginia for journalism students working on their bachelor’s degree.
-Located in the suburb of Radford, Radford is a public school with a medium-sized student population.
+Located in the suburb of Radford, Radford is a public college with a moderately-sized student population.

 About 41% of the students majoring in journalism at the school are women while 59% are male.